ConductorTechnologies/cioapps/descriptions/unreal.md

 Unreal Engine plugin to manage MovieRenderPipeline submissions to Conductor's cloud service.
 Supports Unreal 5.2 and above.
 Perforce integration is still in development.
-This plugin is in **Alpha** release.
+Currently available as an **Alpha** release.